Cannabutter Recipe: How to Make Cannabutter in 5 Steps

 - 1 cup of water

 When you’re choosing flower for your cannabutter, make sure you choose something that’s good quality and has the effects you enjoy.
 You should also keep in mind the terpene and cannabinoid profile of the flower you use, as this will have a large impact on how you experience your edibles.

 Before you can turn your flower into cannabutter, you’ll need to decarboxylate it.
 Why?
-Because you’ll need to activate the cannabinoids to experience their effects.
-This is accomplished by exposing the cannabis to heat.
+Because the cannabinoids (e.g. THC) have to be activated in order to provide intoxicating effects.
+This is accomplished by exposing the cannabis to heat, called decarboxylation.
 Once activated, you’ll be able to add it to the butter.